-Celebrate a Labor Day end of summer dinner, picnic, or party with these fun, boozy homemade chocolate bourbon popsicles.
+Celebrate a 4th of July dinner, picnic, or party with these fun, boozy homemade chocolate bourbon popsicles.
 Made with a melted chocolate creamy mixture and Kentucky bourbon, we topped the frozen treats with a drizzle of melted chocolate and some patriotic sprinkles.

 8 ounces high quality dark chocolate

 ½ cup cream plus 2 tablespoons, divided

 Pinch kosher salt

 2 tablespoons good-quality bourbon

 Break up 6 ounces of the chocolate and put into a high-speed blender.
 Whisk together the milk, ½ cup cream, sugar, and cocoa.
 Bring to a light simmer, remove from heat and immediately pour over chocolate in the blender.
 Add the vanilla, salt, and bourbon and allow to sit for a 3-5 minutes to soften chocolate.
 Turn the blender on and blend until chocolate mixture is smooth.
 Let the blender sit for a few minutes so any foam on the surface can dissipate.